Fifth generation wireless technology for digital cellular networks

 NGA - Next Generation Access

 Access networks which consist wholly or in part of optical elements and which are capable of delivering broadband access services with enhanced characteristics (such as higher throughput) as compared to those provided over already existing copper networks.
-In most cases NGAs are the result of an upgrade of an already existing copper or co-axial access network.
+In most cases, NGA is the result of an upgrade of an already existing copper or co-axial access network.

 NIS - Network and Information Security